attogram/body-mass-info-table/README.md

 # Open Source

-The 'Body Mass Info Chart is an Open Source project.
+The Body Mass Info Chart is an Open Source project, brought to you by the Attogram Project.

 * Github: https://github.com/attogram/body-mass-info-chart
 * Packagist: https://packagist.org/packages/attogram/body-mass-info-chart